Major arts, music and culture events

 To celebrate the centenary of the legendary author Roald Dahl, Wales held its largest ever cultural event across Cardiff on 17-18 September 2016.
 Dahl was born in Cardiff in 1906, so what better way to remember the great man and his work than by transforming the city into a Dahl-esque surreal wonderland of entertainment, magic and intrigue?

 More than 120,000 people attended events across the city, which included everything from small walk-through exhibits and displays in shops to outdoor shows in parks and huge street performances along Cardiff's main roads.
 The weekend's main event saw a giant peach being carried through crowds on St Mary Street and Fantastic Mr Fox walking along a tightrope above Castle Street.
 Over 7,000 people were involved in making the event the spectacle that it was.

 Sophia Gardens is a world class cricket ground in the heart of Cardiff city centre.
 The stadium seats 16,000 and has been the home of Glamorgan Cricket Club since 1967.
 It's an established venue that's used for international cricket too.
 It's held lots of international test matches, including sold-out Ashes Test matches in 2009 and 2015.

-On 28 July 2022, Sophia Gardens will host England v South Africa in the IT20.
-It will also be the home ground of the Welsh Fire team in the 2022 The Hundred tournament.
+On 28 July 2022, Sophia Gardens hosted England v South Africa in the IT20.
+It will also be the home ground of the Welsh Fire team in the 2023 The Hundred tournament.